Build sample VSTO Outlook 2007 and Outlook 2003

 See also how to create custom application-level keyboard shortcuts.

-To debug your add-in, just choose the Start Debugging item in the Debug menu of Visual Studio.
+To debug your add-in, just press F5 or select the Start Debugging item in the Debug menu of Visual Studio.

 Creating Office plugins in VSTO <<